What is hemp?

 Hemp is a superfood, it contains all 20 essential fatty acids, GLA, Omegas 3,6 and 9 in the perfect ratio for the human body, and in seed form is also 30% protein!

-Proven to be an effective source of healing, our organic hemp products offer a powerful plant-based alternative to soothe muscle tension and restore sensitive skin, while building a sustainable future.
+Proven to be an effective source of nutrition, both topically and internally, our organic hemp products offer a powerful plant-based alternative to soothe muscle tension and restore sensitive skin, while building a sustainable future.

 Can you test positive on a drug test by eating hemp seeds?

 No. Hemp is strictly regulated.
 The total tetrahydrocannabinol (THC) content is less 0.005% (50 mg/kg) or less, making it impossible to test positive on a drug test.

 It's unlikely that the relative laws of your area will allow this.
 Growing of all forms of Hemp require a licence.
 Please check with your local Department of Primary Industry.

 Please consult your medical professional regarding specific medications.